httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 When a UA connects to a Known Expect-CT Host using a TLS connection, if the TLS connection has no errors, then the UA will apply an additional correctness
 check: compliance with a CT Policy.
-A UA should evaluate compliance with its CT Policy whenever connecting to a Known Expect-CT Host, as soon as possible (though the check can be skipped, as discussed in
+A UA should evaluate compliance with its CT Policy whenever connecting to a Known Expect-CT Host, as soon as possible.
+However, the check can be skipped for local policy reasons (as discussed in {{skipping-ct-compliance-checks}}), or in the event that other checks cause the UA to terminate the connection before CT compliance is evaluated.
+For example, a Public Key Pinning failure {{?RFC7469}} could cause the UA to terminate the connection before CT compliance is checked.
+Similarly, if the UA terminates the connection due to an Expect-CT failure, this could cause the UA to skip subsequent correctness checks.
+When the CT compliance check is skipped or bypassed, Expect-CT reports ({{reporting-expect-ct-failure}}) will not be sent.

-{{skipping-ct-compliance-checks}}).
-When CT compliance is evaluted for a Known Expect-CT Host, the UA MUST evaluate compliance when setting up the TLS session, before beginning an HTTP conversation over the TLS channel.
+When CT compliance is evaluted for a Known
+Expect-CT Host, the UA MUST evaluate compliance when setting up the TLS session, before beginning an HTTP conversation over the TLS channel.